-A national marketing and awareness raising campaign will advertise the seasonal Influenza vaccination programme.
-There will also be a media campaign for children.
-There will be no personal letters sent from SEHD to 2 to 5 year old children as occurred last year for 2 and 3 year olds.
-Materials will be made available for Health Boards with patient and staff information leaflets and posters.
+Materials will be made available for Health Boards with patient and staff information leaflets and posters. www.immunisationscotland.org.uk

 Practices should use their usual methods and local arrangements for advertising, targeting and promoting the vaccination programme.
 In particular they are asked to use their own call / recall systems for invitation letters to the target groups